 Some schools supplement or replace these exams with tests of their own.
 The GRE is an aptitude test with verbal, quantitative and analytic sections, each scored separately.
 In addition, the GRE offers advanced tests in 22 fields of graduate study.

 The 50-minute MAT presents analogy matches designed to measure verbal and reasoning ability.

 Our Career Resource Center has test information for the GRE and MAT.

-Graduate schools generally require a “B” average for acceptance; however, institutions differ in how this average is interpreted.
-Undergraduate transcripts are required as part of the application package.
+Graduate schools generally require a “B” average for acceptance.
+However, institutions differ in how this average is interpreted.
+Official undergraduate transcripts are required as part of the application package.

 Graduate School & Test Prep Resources